-In the Trials of Apollo series, each chapter is introduced with a clever haiku reflecting the events of the chapter.
-A haiku is a Japanese poem divided into three lines of five, seven, and five syllables.
-Sometimes it evokes images of the natural world.
+In The Hidden Oracle and The Dark Prophecy, each chapter is introduced with a clever and fitting haiku.
+A haiku is a Japanese poem of seventeen syllables, in three lines of five, seven, and five, traditionally evoking images of the natural world.